Deutsch: Regenwurm / Español: Lombriz de tierra / Português: Minhoca / Français: Ver de terre / Italiano: Lombrico

 Summary

-Earthworm in the environmental context is a keystone organism essential for soil health, nutrient cycling, and ecosystem sustainability.
+Earthworm in the environmental context is a keystone organism essential for soil health, nutrient cycling, and ecosystem Sustainability.
 Through their burrowing and feeding activities, earthworms enhance soil fertility and structure, making them vital allies in agriculture and ecological restoration.
 However, protecting their populations is crucial to maintaining the balance of terrestrial ecosystems.

 --